 In the first half of 2022, we anticipate further increases in sales on higher prices in North America and shipments to an offshore pipeline in Europe.
 In the second quarter, we should see a significant recovery of sales in the Middle East and Africa.
-Despite higher energy costs in Europe, our EBITDA4 margin should also continue to increase in the first half.
+Despite higher energy costs in Europe, our EBITDA3 margin should also continue to increase in the first half.

 The global economic conditions may change as a result of the Russia-Ukraine armed conflict and the related wave of sanctions being imposed on Russian individuals, companies and institutions.
 It is hard to predict how energy and commodity prices will behave and the impact on the prices and availability of energy and steelmaking raw materials.
 Accordingly, the outlook for global economic activity in general, and the outlook for our industry and operations, in particular, may significantly change, even in the short term, as the armed conflict unfolds.
-For more information on the potential risks in connection with the Russia-Ukraine conflict, see "Principal Risks and Uncertainties - Risks Relating to Our Business and Industry - The Russia-Ukraine recent armed conflict may adversely affect our operations"; and for more information on the Tenaris's operations involving Russia, see "Recent developments - The Russia-Ukraine armed conflict and its impact on Tenaris's operations and financial condition".
+For more information on the potential risks in connection with the Russia-Ukraine conflict, see Item 3.D.
+"Key Information - Risk Factors - Risks Relating to Our Business and Industry - The Russia-Ukraine recent armed conflict may adversely affect our operations"; and for more information on Tenaris's operations involving Russia, see item 8.B.
+"Significant Changes - The Russia-Ukraine armed conflict and its impact on Tenaris's operations and financial condition".